 I’m often drawn to the flavors of international cuisine, simply because they are so different than our own.
 And, I do love the flavor profile that comes with this Tom Yum Goong.
 But, I’m also particularly fond of how it looks visually.
 This is a stunning meal to dish up, especially if you are having company over for dinner.

 Tom Yum Goong is also a classic Thai dish and it is an immensely popular one.
 The reason is the balance of flavors, as you have an intense and somewhat spicy dish that won’t burn your mouth either.
-This combination means the soup attracts a wide audience and is even popular with those who are unfamiliar with Thai cooking.
+This combination means the soup attracts a wide audience and is even popular with those who are unfamiliar with Thai cooking or Asian cooking.